-When your community group meets, group members will participate in Biblical discussions where they can apply God's Word to their lives and experience life change.
-Here are four key elements of community group discussions:
+When your Community Group meets, group members will participate in Biblical discussions where they can apply God's Word to their lives and experience life change.
+Here are four key elements of Community Group's discussions:

 WORD-CENTERED: Life-changing discussion starts and ends with God's living and active Word.
 We believe that the Bible is sufficient and relevant for all issues of our life (Hebrews 4:12).